-Failure to maintain the Company's safety standards and record could lead to a decline in the demand for services.
+Failure to maintain the Company's safety standards and record.

 Standards for the prevention of incidents in the oilfield services industry are governed by service company safety policies and procedures, accepted industry safety practices, customer specific safety requirements and health and safety legislation.
-In order to ensure compliance, the Company has developed and implemented safety and training programs which it believes meet or exceed the applicable standards.
+To ensure compliance the Company has developed and implemented safety and training programs which it believes meet or exceed the applicable standards.
 A key factor considered by customers in retaining oilfield service providers is safety.
 Deterioration of the Company's safety performance could result in a decline in the demand for the Company's services and could have a material adverse effect on its business, financial condition, results of operations and cash flows.